Voronenko/vagrant-wrap/README.md

 #Cooking steps
 Assume you have some 3rd party project repository you want to work on.
 For some reasons it does not allow commiting development specific data into project.
 This repoository provides approach to 'wrap' external repository into your own development environment.

 Approach assumes that you use Vagrant dev environment (with berkshelf plugin installed).
+Important: check following article about future of the vagrant-berkshelf plugin [https://sethvargo.com/the-future-of-vagrant-berkshelf/](https://sethvargo.com/the-future-of-vagrant-berkshelf/)

 Approach assumes that bash shell is in path (for windows environment it is located in msysgit bin folder)